Biolife Health Center Health Technologies

 Biophoton Light Therapy

 Biophoton therapy is the application of light to particular areas of the skin for healing purposes.
-The light, or photons, that are emitted by these units are absorbed by the skin’s photoreceptors and then travel through the body’s nervous system to the brain, where they help regulate what is referred to as our human bio-energy.
-By stimulating certain areas of the body with specific quantities of light, biophoton therapy can help reduce pain as well as aid in various healing processes throughout the body.
-The theory behind biophoton therapy is that light can affect the electromagnetic oscillation, or waves of the body and regulate enzyme activity.
+The light, or photons emitted by these units, are absorbed by the skin’s photoreceptors and then travel through the body’s nervous system to the brain, where they help regulate what is referred to as our human bio-energy.
+By stimulating certain areas of the body with specific quantities of light, biophoton therapy can help reduce pain and aid in various healing processes.
+The theory behind biophoton therapy is that light can affect the electromagnetic oscillation or waves of the body and regulate enzyme activity.
 Energy is necessary for any life form to exist.
-When this energy becomes disrupted, a number of bodily functions can be affected.
-Through the use of biophoton therapy, this energy can be rebalanced and strengthened, thus alleviating and improving numerous health conditions.
-Since body and mind are connected through this energy, we are not only able to improve physical conditions, but this therapy can also aid in achieving a greater state of mental and emotional health.
-Initially, biophoton therapy was used primarily for cosmetics, skincare, and scalp conditions.
-It was only much later that their effectiveness was discovered for treating chronic pain and a variety of immunological disorders.

 Bioregulation Therapy (BRT)

-Bioregulation Therapy (BRT) is a unique approach to health and wellness that uses Biofeedback and PEMF-based Electromagnetic Technology to help the body better self-regulate, adapt, and heal naturally.
-It helps to align the body so the brain can work better.
-Cellular energy and communication are critical to the body’s adaptation, regulation, and healing processes, which help to maintain overall health and deal with the causes and symptoms of cell deterioration and disease.
-Every single cell in the body communicates via electromagnetic fields and sustain optimum health – cellular communications must be fluid, precise, and synchronized.
+Every cell in the body communicates via electromagnetic fields and sustains optimum health – cellular communications must be fluid, precise, and synchronized.
 In other words, if these critical communications are disrupted or blocked in any way, the body’s cells, tissues, and organs may be compromised, and unhealthy symptoms follow.
 BRT amplifies the “healthy” harmonic frequencies and sends them back to the cells.
-Once the cells are working more optimally, the nervous system calms down, and disruptive signals, which have become magnified over time, diminish.
-BRT promotes an environment for the body to be able to function optimally.
-The body’s nervous system then uses that feedback to reorganize itself and improve its own intercellular communication.
-With the feedback, the cells better align themselves within the organ system and the entire body to improve the overall wellness of a consumer.
+Once the cells work more optimally, the nervous system calms down, and disruptive signals, which have become magnified over time, diminish.
+BRT promotes an environment in which the body can function optimally.
+The nervous system then uses that feedback to reorganize and improve intercellular communication.
+With the input, the cells better align themselves within the organ system and the entire body to improve the overall wellness of a consumer.

 Brain Stimulation Therapy